TheB3Rt0z/mag2/app/code/Iways/DeveloperToolBox/documentation/README.md

 - **@todo** phpDocumentor prefix to code comment, indicating required development, needed enhancements of code or simply a desired improvement
 - **@example** phpDocumentor prefix to code comment for files/classes/methods or code lines of particular interest
 - **@deprecated** phpDocumentor prefix to code comment, as marker for i-ways framework on something which should be discussed and/or removed
-- **extended** conventional alias for extended class, if applicable
-- **implemented** conventional alias for implemented interface class, if applicable
-- **model** conventional alias for required model class, usually sharing same unqualified class name
-- **resource** conventional alias for model's resource-model, usually sharing same unqualified class name
-- **helper** conventional alias for module main helper (data), if needed, which extends from base module helper
-- **subject** conventional alias for plugin's original overridden class (to be used in before/after/around method)
 - **[LOWERCASE_STRING]Helper** conventional alias for module's additional helper [UCFIRST_STRING] e.g.: "categoryHelper"

 <a name="code-validation"></a>